pomerium/pomerium/docs/guides/cloud-run.md

 ### Authenticated Access

-Now let's access via <https://hello.cloudrun.pomerium.io>
+Now let's access via the pomerium service.

 We should get an auth flow through your IdP: